STD Testing Online: How to Get Tested Privately in 2026

 Urgent Care / ER $200–$1,000+ Low — billed to insurance 1–7 days

-Health Department Free or low-cost Medium — may have limited hours Varies
+Health Department Free or low-cost Medium — confidential but may have limited hours and test options Varies

 Where to Get Tested: Our Top Pick